Codeception/Codeception/docs/01-Introduction.md

 How does your client, manager, tester, or any other non-technical person know your website is working?
 By opening the browser, accessing a site, clicking on links, filling in the forms, and actually seeing the content on a web page.
-They has no idea of the framework, database, web-server, or programming language you use or why the application did not behave as expected.
+They have no idea of the framework, database, web-server, or programming language you use or why the application did not behave as expected.

 Acceptance tests can cover standard but complex scenarios from a user's perspective.